dfyockey/RomanDigital/README.md

 The SCHEDULE_EXACT_ALARM permission is also set by this app and is necessary on Android 12 for the same reason as the USE_EXACT_ALARM permission discussed above.
-This permission can be disable in the _Alarms & Reminders_ section of the system settings.
+This permission can be disabled in the _Alarms & Reminders_ section of the system settings.
 Disabling this permission will cause inaccuracy in the widget's time display.

+Android versions 11 and lower allow setting of exact alarms by default.

 ## Known Issues

-After updating the app, e.g. from compiled source in Android Studio, a widget that had previously been added to the home screen may stop updating.
+After updating the app, a widget that had previously been added to the home screen may stop updating.
 It may be 'kickstarted' by simply opening and then closing the widget's settings screen.
+For a bit more info on this, see the first FAQ question below.

 The RomanDigital app will run on a 5th Generation Amazon Kindle Fire, which is based on Android 5.1, but the widget will not.
 RomanDigital has not been tested on other Fire versions.

 ## FAQ (Foremost Anticipated Questions)

+> Q: "I just updated RomanDigital, and now the widget doesn't work!
+What happened?"
+>
+> A: The widget "ticks" are scheduled in advance for technical reasons, and the widget that's part of the updated app likely won't receive any "ticks" scheduled for the previous app's widget.
+In which case, it stops :slightly_frowning_face:  The workaround right now to get the widget going again is to "kickstart" it by simply opening and then closing a settings screen from either the widget or the app.
+I hope to make post-update widget restart either more elegant or entirely automatic at some point.

+> Q: "Why does the position of the divider change when 'Align to Divider' is selected?
+Isn't it supposed to stay in one place?"
+>
+> A: Yes, it's supposed to stay in one place, but the positioning was designed with the expectation of using a monospace font (shortsighted of me, I know).
+If you've changed a device setting effecting the font used, e.g. your system-wide font, to something that doesn't provide for monospace, then the calculated display position based on expected equal-width characters, and thus the divider position, will unfortunately be off.

 > Q: "There's no alarm feature, so why the need to set exact alarms?
 What's this got to do with an accurate time display?"
 >